 - I called my credit union to see if they offered low interest credit cards, or an introductory APR of 0% for 12 months or more.
 I made sure to ask about Balance Transfer Fees before making this move, but found it was worth it in order to save a year (or more) worth of interest.
-Of course, I know I need to stick to my spending tracker spreadsheet and my budget to avoid creating new debt during that time.
+Of course, I know I need to stick to my free budgeting template and my budget plan to avoid creating new debt during that time.

-Tip #4.
-Eliminate These Top 2 Unnecessary Fees For Big Savings
+Tip #4: Track Spending More Easily by Eliminating These Top 2 Unnecessary Fees